 Basic knowledge of configuring a gRPC API service.

 - Installed gRPC and the gRPC tools.
-See Get started with gRPC for details.
+Read Get started with gRPC for details.

 Choosing the service nameCloud Endpoints uses the name you configure in your gRPC API configuration YAML file as the name of your service.

 The name of your API service must be unique on GCP.
-Because Cloud Endpoints uses DNS-compatible names to identify services, we recommend that you use your API's domain name or subdomain name as the service name.
+Because Endpoints uses DNS-compatible names to identify services, we recommend that you use your API's domain name or subdomain name as the service name.
 With this approach, the service name that appears on the Endpoints Services page matches the name used in requests to your API.
 Additionally, if your service name and domain name are the same, you can create a Cloud Endpoints Portal for your API users.
 Endpoints has the following requirements for the service name: